alopes0905/alopes0905/README.md

 ---

-## Featured Work
+## Featured Projects
-> A small selection of projects I’m most proud of (details + setup instructions inside each repo).
+A small selection of projects I’m most proud of (details + setup instructions inside each repo).

 ### 1) **PROJECT_NAME**
 **What it is:** One sentence description.